baltikaa9/ZXChatGPT/README.md

 Now you can launch the bot using the command `python main.py`.

 [P.S.]
-The contexts of the dialogs of each chat are stored in the `data/context.json` file.
+The dialog contexts of each chat are stored in the `data/context.json` file that will be created automatically.

+## Docker
+- Create a bot image: `docker build -t zxchatgpt .`
+- Create a volume to store the context: `docker volume create zxchatgpt-data`
+- Create and run a container: `docker run --name zxchatgpt -v zxchatgpt-data:/data -d zxchatgpt`